gaetansels/windows-server-nerdnest-lab-2/documentation.md

 ![something](images/win_lab2_p9.png)

----
-In het labo :
-AGDLP : A → G → DL → P

-##ACCOUNT

-Accounts ; first lets start off by making sure the following acounts are in the OU's :
+Personal notes :
 - Lowie De Neve --> full access + personal OU --> will place this person in Directie
 - Maud De Smedt --> boekhouding must be able to read and execute --> will place this person in boekhouden
 - Louise Jacobs --> IT must have full acccess  --> will place this person in IT
 - Sile De Sutter --> asks for giving boekhouden access to operations --> will be in boekhouden
 - Emma De Ridder --> full controle --> IT department

+---
+In het labo :
+AGDLP : A → G → DL → P

+##ACCOUNT

+In this step, we create the user accounts in Active Directory and place them in the correct Organisational Units (OU) based on their department.
+**The OU is used for structure and policies, not for assigning permissions.**

 Summary of "A" make accounts in DC "Users and computers"

- Lowie De Neve - Directie , Maud De Smedt - boekhouden , Louise Jacobs - IT ,  Sile De Sutter - boekhouden , Emma De Ridder - IT department
+OU=Directie → Lowie
+OU=Boekhouding → Maud, Sile
+OU=IT → Louise, Emma
+Accounts ; first lets start off by making sure the following acounts are in the OU's :

 TOOLS --> Acount Directory Users and Computers --> OUallusers --> RMK --> New User --> ....